 Medical Treatments for Snoring

 For mild forms of snoring caused by swelling of the lining of your nose, a doctor may prescribe a steroid nasal spray to take before going to sleep.
-He or she may also suggest dental appliances or nasal strips.
+They may also suggest dental appliances or nasal strips.
 For more severe forms of snoring due to sleep apnea, surgical procedures or continuous positive airway pressure may be prescribed.

 Continuous positive airway pressure (CPAP)